Malaria, human rights and gender equality

 - Access to prevention and treatment is still a challenge.
-In sub-Saharan Africa, 12 countries had populations with less than 50 percent access to Insecticide-treated bed nets in 2016.
+In sub-Saharan Africa, 12 countries had populations with less than 50% access to Insecticide-treated bed nets in 2016.

 Evidence shows that protecting and promoting the rights of affected populations reduces malaria-related morbidity and mortality.

 The Roll Back Malaria Partnership is a global framework for coordinated action against malaria.
-Initially started as a partnership with WHO, UNICEF, UNDP and World Bank, the partnership now consists of hundreds of partners.
+Initially started as a partnership with WHO, UNICEF, UNDP and the World Bank, it now consists of hundreds of partners.

 WHO’s Global Technical Strategy for Malaria 2016-2030 complements the global strategy and outlines a strategic framework with a focus on universal access to malaria prevention, diagnosis and treatment, transforming and improving surveillance efforts, harnessing innovation, strengthening the enabling environment through stronger health systems and promoting inventions that act as an entry point to maternal and child health programmes, among other initiatives.

-- Addressing the determinants of malaria within health and non-health sectors, and
+- addressing the determinants of malaria within health and non-health sectors

 The Global Fund Working Group on Malaria sets out programmatic responses to malaria, human rights and gender equality